ZeroKlu/vscode-workspace-launcher/README.md

     ```

 * **rocket.ico**: Icon file for the PySimpleGUI window<br>
+Note: This image comes from [pngtree.com](https://pngtree.com/) and is not usable for commercial purposes<br>
 ![Rocket Icon](rocket.ico "Launch!")

 * **requirements.txt**: Python requirements file for installed modules